aryabodda4567/Etherium-Wallet-App/README.md

 **Ethereum Wallet Android App (Web3j & Infura)**

-This Android application empowers users to manage their Ethereum wallets on the go.
+This Android application allows users to manage their Ethereum wallets directly on their mobile devices.
+It utilizes Web3j library for interacting with the Ethereum blockchain and Infura for accessing blockchain data.
+Firebase is used for user authentication.

   **Effortless User Registration:**
          Register with Firebase using Google login,   create an Ethereum account directly with a password.